anandf/openshift-gitops-cookbook/keycloak-integration/README.md

 ## Introduction
-This document describes the steps required to enable the Source Hydrator feature in OpenShift GitOps v1.16.0 or later.
+This document describes the steps required to integrate Keycloak for SSO authentication in OpenShift GitOps v1.16.0 or later.

 ## Prerequisites
 - OpenShift Cluster with v4.16 or later